 Yes, you can sue another dog owner when the attacking dog injures or kills your dog.

 Yes.
 There is no minimum requirement for dog bites.
 You might have minor scratches from a dog bite.
-You can still bring a claim to recover damages for your injuries.
+You can still pursue a claim to recover.

 Yes, you are required to report a dog bite.
 Failing to report can lead to a citation and fine.